 Website Authority and Google Maps.
-This is a general video about the portion of the Google Maps algorithm that has to do with your website factors.
+This is a general article about the portion of the Google Maps algorithm that has to do with your website factors.
 And what I’m talking about here is if you have a Google Maps listing, whether it’s a listing that you want to show up just…you know, if you do a search in google.com, for a lot of search terms, a map will show up just right there in the regular Google search results.
 I’m not talking about in the maps results, I’m just talking about in a regular, you just go to google.com, you do a search for a search phrase that has local intent.
 In other words, it’s a search phrase that where you are explicitly searching for something in your area, but you’re just using regular google.com to search it.
 A lot of times there’ll be a map there.
 And under that map will be several local businesses that correspond to pinpoints on the map itself.
 Another way that you can search for local businesses is actually to go to google.com/maps and just do your search there.
 That’s not a regular Google search.
 That’s a specific maps search.
 You can also do your search on a mobile device on the Google Maps app.
 There’s all kinds of ways that you can access these maps listings, these local results.
 No matter what though, Google is using your website, the website of your business, to figure out where to rank you in those results.
 Whether you’re searching local results on google.com, whether you’re searching local results on google.com/maps, whether you’re using the Google Maps app, all of those things, Google’s looking to your website to help them figure out how high in the list to place your business.

 Obviously, this only works if you have a website associated with your local listing, your maps listing.
 So, when you create your maps listing, and we have videos on that, there’s a place where you can actually type in your website, and then that will be the website that Google will associate with your local listing.
 So, Google is going to look at your local listing, and then they’re going to look to see do they have a website that they have given us associated with this local listing.
-If the answer is yes, then they’re going to use that website, the factors associated with that website that I’m gonna explain here to figure out part of the way that they’re going to figure out where to rank your local listing.
+If the answer is yes, then they’re going to use that website, the factors associated with that website that I’m going to explain here to figure out part of the way that they’re going to figure out where to rank your local listing.
 Now, obviously, this only works if you have a website associated with your listing.
 If you don’t, then you’re going to be at a disadvantage right away, because many of your competitors are probably going to have a website associated.
 So, if you don’t have a website associated with your local listing, you need to get one associated with your listing.

 Website authority is the general principle that I’m talking about here.
 And what am I talking about when I say website authority?
 Website authority in a nutshell has to do with two things, and I’m oversimplifying it.
 But basically, it has to do with having high-quality content on your site and having a large amount of high-quality content on your website.
 So, I’m talking about number of pages, a large number of pages of high-quality content.
 And you need to have a large number of authority, powerful backlinks pointing to your website and the various pages on your website.
 Those two things added together are the sort of a general explanation of what Google is looking for and what they’re comparing to when they’re figuring out, “Where are we going to rank this person’s website?”
 So, that means that if you have a website that is…that if your competitors have a website associated with their local listings that have more pages of high-quality content and more powerful and a larger number of backlinks pointing to their website, they’re going to beat you probably in the local results.
 This is a huge factor.
 So, Google’s…even though this is a maps environment we’re talking about, Google is putting a high amount of weight on the website to figure out where to rank you.
-Now, we’re going to have a list of videos under this…I mean, a list of links to videos under this video that you’re watching to give you the details of how to get high-quality content, how to get a large number of pages of high-quality content, how to get a large number of backlinks and get authority backlinks pointing to your website.
+Now, we’re going to have a list of videos under this…I mean, a list of links to videos under this article to give you the details of how to get high-quality content, how to get a large number of pages of high-quality content, how to get a large number of backlinks and get authority backlinks pointing to your website.
 I’m not going to go through all the details here because that is a huge topic in itself.
-This is more of a strategy video.
-So, you can look under this video, and we’ll have links to other videos that you can use that are specifically action-oriented for how to get high-quality content, how to get a lot of backlinks, etc.
+This is more of a strategy article.
+So, you can look under this article, and we’ll have links to other videos that you can use that are specifically action-oriented for how to get high-quality content, how to get a lot of backlinks, etc.

 But, in general, what I want to talk about is the strategy, and it’s really important to determine your strategy.
 Now, since I know my audience has a lot of black hat or gray hat-type people, as well as white hat people in it, I want to cover both a black hat approach and white hat approach to this.
 And I want to give the pros and cons of each because this is really important for you to decide what direction you’re going to take in your local maps strategy.
 The first one I want to talk about is the churn and burn, and this would be more for you black hat guys, okay?
 Nowadays, what I mean by churn and burn is where you are putting up a large number of listings on the map, they might not be real businesses or relocations.
 They’re basically there so that anyone searching gets your phone number showing up in their maps results and calls your phone number.
 A lot of times this is a lead generation type thing.
 But the idea behind churn and burn is that you’re not making a large investment in each maps listing because you’re playing against Google’s terms of service and your listings might get deleted at any time.
 This does still work in maps.
 However, if you’re doing this strategy in maps, you really need to think about your website strategy, because without a website, you’re unlikely to rank in Google Maps, period.
 And a lot of people ask me, “Hey, can I use, like, black hat backlinks?”
 “Can I use spun content, auto-generated content on my site?” etc., etc. And the answer is you can, but you are going to…you need to realize that it’s not going to last.
 Even if you have the latest link technique, the latest auto-generated content technique, Google’s going to be able to figure it out eventually.
 And you have to realize that your website might get demoted or banned if you use those techniques, and as a result of that, you are going to lose your ranking in maps, because Google’s looking to your website to figure out where to rank you.